+Condition (iii) in the main theorem \ref{bs} requires that the numbers $\langle p_I, \mu\rangle$ equal the Pontryagin numbers $\langle p_I(\tau_N),[N]\rangle$ for a certain genuine $4k$-dim closed smooth manifold $N$.
+Hence the numbers $\langle p_I, \mu\rangle$ must satisfy the same set of congruence relations that the Pontryagin numbers of a closed smooth manifold should satisfy.
+These relations are then expressed as \eqref{3.4.2}. \end{proof}

+In our case, since all the Pontryagin classes are zero except in dimension $2k$ and $4k$, we may express the $e_i$ classes solely in terms of $p_{\frac{k}{2}}$ and $p_k$.

+The following example in dimension 16 illustrates how such expressions can be calculated explicitly in high dimensions.

 \begin{example} Suppose we want to find the explicit congruence relations in dimension 16.
-The first thing we need to do is to express the 16-dimensional summand of $\Z[e_1, e_2, \ldots ]\cdot L$ in terms of $p_i$.
+The first thing we need to do is to express the 16-dimensional summand of $\Z[e_1, e_2, \ldots ]\cdot L$ in terms of the Pontryagin classes $p_i$'s.
 Since $e_i$ consists of classes of dimension no less than $4i$, the 16-dimensional classes live in